VasanthiSivasankar/OOPS_using_java/19AI307_ODD-25-26--main/19AI307_JAVA(25-26)/Module-01/DAY-1/README.md

  ```
 /*
 Program to implement variables and Operators using Java
-Developed by: PRIYAADARSHINI K
+Developed by: Vasanthi Sivasankar
-RegisterNumber:  212223240126
+RegisterNumber:  212223040234
 */
 ```